H-deep/Trans-SVSR/README.md

-The code for paper "A Transformer-based Model and a New Dataset for Stereoscopic Video Super-Resolution ".
+The code for paper "A New Dataset and Transformer for Stereoscopic Video Super-Resolution".

 # Overview #